-There are plenty of precedents of people who have entrusted their property and debt to these online templates, only to find out that they hold no legal value, causing their assets to be divided according to the Family Law Act.
+There are plenty of precedents of people who have entrusted their property and significant debts to these online templates, only to find out that they hold no legal value, causing their assets to be divided according to the Family Law Act.

-If you want your cohabitation agreement to stand up in court, you need a family lawyer who can tailor it to fit your specific needs.
-Both parties should also consult independent legal counsel to make sure the agreement is fair and gives adequate coverage to their own interests.
+If you want your cohabitation agreement to stand up in court, you need a lawyer who knows family law and can tailor it to fit your specific needs.
+Both parties should also seek independent legal advice to make sure the agreement is fair and gives adequate coverage to their own best interests.

 A big thanks to Lawrence Klass for this great information!

 That might have felt like a lot of information.
 Here is a summary of all the key points we went over for you to reference.